madhanmohans/100-days-of-code/log.md

 **Thoughts**: That was a bit easy to learn but I think these basics are essential for me to build momentum.

+### Day 3: August 3, 2021

+**Today's Progress:**

+Finished 100% of Basic HTML and HTML5 course in Responsive web design certification course in freeCodeCamp.